VampToshikazu/VampToshikazu/README.md

 - =★ doubles of me. kinnies are ok just dont make it your whole personality around me
 - =★ care abt tt/td discourse or if you go out of your way to touch ppl who do have it for fame [get a life <3]
 - =★ if youre fucking annoying lmao
-- =★ basic dni, proshipper/comshipper, transmeds, zoos, fujoshis
+- =★ basic dni, proshipper/comshipper, transmeds, zoos, fujoshis, ableist
 - =★ Fandom dni: hazbin hotel/helluva boss , DSMP, south park, country humans, welcome home
 - =★ stroheim skins/ponies. stay FAR AWAY from me !! ^_^
 - =★ MOST sdc & sbr fans. [unless we're friends/mutuals]